aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/horizontalpagebreakcollection/_index.md

 ```

 Adds a horizontal page break to the collection.

+**Remarks**

 This method is used to add a horizontal pagebreak within a print area.

 **Parameters:**
 | Parameter | Type | Description |